Smyrna, TN 37167

 TFS seeks to provide fully community integrated residential and day service settings for individuals with intellectual and developmental disabilities.
 We have implemented the positive behavior centered Teaching-Family Model of care as well as medical and psychiatric clinics in order to accommodate individuals who might have a dual diagnosis.
 We have been a certified Teaching Family Model provider since 2011.
 We are a member and actively involved with the International Teaching Family Association. www.teaching-family.org.
 We seek to provide services for individuals whose medical or behavioral needs might otherwise require an institutional service setting.
 We currently operate homes in both Davidson and Rutherford counties.
 We also have some adult foster care settings in outlying Middle Tennessee counties.
 We are an agency started by families with disabled family members.
 Our methods are meant to address deficiencies we saw in other residential settings we have experienced over a life time of care for our family members with special needs.

-1. TFS has obtained a behavioral health license in 2020 from the Tennessee Department of Mental Health and Substance Abuse Services and is in the process of opening a
+1. TFS has obtained a behavioral health license in 2020 from the Tennessee Department of Mental Health and Substance Abuse Services and has opened a

 psychiatric clinic dedicated to mental health services for adults with ID/DD.
 While we have operated a mental health clinic in the past for individuals we serve in our